-He got an office job at World Film Corporation, a company owned by theatre actor and producer William Aloysius Brad Sr. There he had to do all types of job and even tried his hand in script writing and directing, but failed.
+He got an office job at World Film Corporation, a company owned by theatre actor and producer William Aloysius Brad Sr. There he had to do all types of job and even tried his hand at script writing and directing, but failed.

 In the end, it was William’s daughter Alice, who introduced Bogart to acting.
 He initially acted as her stage manager.
-Then in 1921, he made his stage debut in her production, ‘Drifting’, playing a Japanese butler and uttering nervously his one-line dialogue, "Drinks for my lady and for her most honored guests."
+Then in 1921, he made his stage debut in her production, Drifting, playing a Japanese butler and uttering nervously his one-line dialogue, "Drinks for my lady and for her most honored guests."

-More roles followed and Bogart persistently worked at his chosen field.
-From 1922, he began appearing in number of Broadway productions with drawing room or country house settings.
-Initially he got small roles or second leads in comedies such as ‘Meet the Wife’ (1923) where he played the part of reporter Gregory Brown.
+More roles followed and Bogart persistently worked on his chosen field.
+From 1922, he began appearing in a number of Broadway productions with drawing room or country house settings.
+Initially, he got small roles or second leads in comedies, such as Meet the Wife (1923), where he played the part of reporter Gregory Brown.

-In 1925, he got his first leading role in a comedy called ‘Cradle Snatcher’.
+In 1925, he got his first lead role in a comedy called Cradle Snatcher.
 His success at the Broadway was soon noticed by film directors.
-In 1928, he made his film debut with a short film called ‘The Dancing Town’; but concentrated mainly on stage.
+In 1928, he made his film debut with a short film called The Dancing Town; but concentrated mainly on stage.

 Then the stock market crashed in 1929; it had a huge negative impact on stage production and there was hardly any work.
-Therefore, like many other stage artists, Bogart set out for Hollywood and along with Spencer Tracy co-starred in ‘Up the River’, a 1930 feature film directed by John Ford.
+Therefore, like many other stage artists, Humphrey Bogart set out for Hollywood.
+Along with Spencer Tracy, he co-starred in Up the River, a 1930 feature film directed by John Ford.

 Bogart continued to act in a number of films, but could not make any impact.
 Therefore, he decided to go back to Broadway and began shuttling between New York and Hollywood.

-In 1934, he got the lead role in the Broadway play ‘Invitation to Murder’.
-It caught the attention of theatre producer Arthur Hopkins, who cast him in the role of the ruthless killer Duke Mantee in the 1935 play ‘The Petrified Forest’.
+In 1934, he got the lead role in the Broadway play Invitation to Murder.
+It caught the attention of theatre producer Arthur Hopkins, who cast him in the role of the ruthless killer Duke Mantee in the 1935 play The Petrified Forest.

-His performance in the play ‘The Petrified Forest’ caught the attention of Hollywood directors and when in 1936, Warner Brothers decided to make a film on the same novel he was cast in the same role.
+His performance in the play The Petrified Forest caught the attention of Hollywood directors.
+When Warner Brothers decided to make a film on the same novel in 1936, he was cast in the same role.
 The film, which earned $500,000 at the box office, made him famous.

 From 1936 to 1940, Bogart made one movie every two months on an average and that too under grueling condition.
 Although Bogart did not like these roles, he did not have any alternative.
 Refusing to abide by the studio dictate would mean suspension without pay.

 Yet he made a few noteworthy films during that period.
-They were Black Legion (1936), Marked Woman (1937), Dead End (1937), ‘San Quentin’ (1937), ‘Black Region’ (1937), ‘Racket Busters’ (1938), ‘You Can't Get Away with Murder’ (1938), ‘Angel with Dirty Faces’ (1938),‘The Roaring Twenties’ (1939) and ‘They Drive by Night’ (1940).
+They were Black Legion (1936), Marked Woman (1937), Dead End (1937), San Quentin (1937), Black Region (1937), Racket Busters (1938), You Can't Get Away with Murder (1938), Angel with Dirty Faces (1938), The Roaring Twenties (1939), and They Drive by Night (1940).

-In 1941, he was selected to play the role of Roy Earle in ‘High Sierra’.
+In 1941, he was selected to play the role of Roy Earle in High Sierra.
 Although it was a crime thriller, his character had certain depth.
 Bogart was able to portray that successfully.
 The part earned him critical acclaim.
 It was technically the last important negative character that he played.

-Also in 1941, Bogart starred in ‘Maltese Falcon’, a classic film noir directed by John Huston and played the role of detective Sam Spade.
-The film, along with ‘High Sierra’, effectively launched Bogart as a leading man.
+Also in 1941, Bogart starred in Maltese Falcon, a classic noir film directed by John Huston, and played the role of detective Sam Spade.
+The film, along with High Sierra, effectively launched Bogart as a leading man.

-Bogart now continued playing lead roles in films like ‘Action in North Atlantic’, ‘Sahara’ (1943) and ‘Passage to Marseilles’ (1944).
-He also made a cameo appearance in World War II fundraiser, “Thank You Lucky Star’ (1943).
+Humphrey Bogart continued playing lead roles in films like Action in North Atlantic, Sahara (1943), and Passage to Marseilles (1944).
+He also made a cameo appearance in the World War II fundraiser, Thank You Lucky Star (1943).

-Next in 1944, he made ‘To Have and Have Not’.
-It was a romance-war-adventure film based on a novel by Ernest Hemmingway and co-starred Lauren Bacall. the film was highly successful at the box office.
+Next in 1944, he made To Have and Have Not.
+It was a romance-war-adventure film based on a novel by Ernest Hemmingway and co-starred Lauren Bacall.
+The film was highly successful at the box office.

 Although there was a huge age difference, Bogart and Bacall developed a close rapport that lasted till his death.
-In 1945, they repeated the magic in ‘The Big Sleep’, earning $3million dollar at the box office.
-‘Dark Passage’ (1947) and ‘Key Largo’ (1948) were two other hit movies where they acted together.
+In 1945, they repeated their on-screen magic in The Big Sleep, earning $3 million at the box office.
+Dark Passage (1947) and Key Largo (1948) were two other hit movies where they acted together.

-’The Treasure of the Sierra Madre’ was another significant movie released in 1948.
-Directed by John Huston, it was the first Hollywood movie to be shot outside United States.
+The Treasure of the Sierra Madre was another significant movie released in 1948.
+Directed by John Huston, it was the first Hollywood movie to be shot outside the United States.
 Although he did not win any award for the movie, it is now regarded as one of the greatest screen classics.

 Bogart continued making movies until 1956.
-His hard hitting performance in his last film ‘The Harder They Fall’ (1956) earned him great critical acclaim.
-In fact, his screen personality was such that it helped to make minor movies like ‘Beat the Devil’ (1953) and ‘The Barefoot Contessa’ (1954) achieve high popularity.
+His hard-hitting performance in his last film The Harder They Fall (1956) earned him great critical acclaim.
+In fact, his impact as an actor was such that it helped small-time movies like Beat the Devil (1953) and The Barefoot Contessa (1954) achieve high popularity.

 Humphrey Bogart married actress Helen Menken on May 20, 1926 after four years of courtship.
 However, the marriage did not last long and they divorced on November 18, 1927.

-Bogart next married actress Mayo Methot on August 21, 1938.
-She suspected Bogart of infidelity and the two fought to such an extent that friends called them ‘The Battling Bogarts’.
+Bogart married actress Mayo Methot on August 21, 1938.
+She suspected Bogart of infidelity and the two fought to such an extent that friends called them The Battling Bogarts.
 Ultimately, they divorced in 1945.

-In 1997, the United States Postal Service honored Bogart with a stamp bearing his image in its "Legends of Hollywood" series.
+In 1997, the United States Postal Service honored Bogart with a stamp bearing his image in its Legends of Hollywood series.

-On June 24, 2006, a section of 103rd Street in New York City was renamed ‘Humphrey Bogart Place’.
+On June 24, 2006, a section of 103rd Street in New York City was renamed Humphrey Bogart Place.